Rutrle/flight-path/Readme.md

 needs to be done:
  - write proper readme
- - finish documentation in python code
  - general refactoring
  - for return flights calculate travel time in more intelligent way
  - check that both inputs are the same
- - finish with the " for f-strings and '

 README
 ##

 ## Install
-no installation is needed, project uses only standard library of Python 3.6
+no installation is needed, project uses only standard library of Python 3.7

 ## What it does